 Using the Debt Snowball method would result in a slightly higher total interest payment of $339.

 If you want to get out of debt, these steps can help you accomplish your goal more quickly and efficiently.
-Remember the key is to change your spending habits and not go further into debt, otherwise, you debt repayment plan will fail.
-Once you have your spending under control, the key steps are to (1) list your debt according to the interest rates (2) negotiate better terms, (3) find alternative funding sources to lower your interest rates, and (4) to use Debt Snowball to pay down your debt quickly.
+Remember, the key is to change your spending habits and not go further into debt; otherwise, your debt repayment plan will fail.
+Once you have your spending under control, the key steps are to (1) list your debt according to the interest rates (2) negotiate better terms, (3) consolidate your debts into lower interest rate loans, and (4) to use Debt Snowball or Debt Avalanche to pay down your debt quickly.

 Pinyo Bhulipongsanon is the owner of Moolanomy Personal Finance and a Realtor® licensed in Virginia and Maryland.
 Over the past 20 years, Pinyo has enjoyed a diverse career as an investor, entrepreneur, business executive, educator, financial literacy author, and Realtor®.